 To create this resource, Ken Edwards with the assistance of Troy Meston reviewed almost every available account of Australian Aboriginal and Torres Strait Islander games from all parts of Australia.

-The Australian Sports Commission recognises the traditional owners of the games and activities that formed the basis of this resource.
+Sport Australia recognises the traditional owners of the games and activities that formed the basis of this resource.
 This resource is dedicated to all Australian Aboriginal and Torres Strait Islander people.

 Traditional Indigenous Games consultants

 Ken Edwards (PhD) is a former physical education teacher and academic in the Faculty of Health (School of Human Movement Studies) at Queensland University of Technology (QUT) in Brisbane.
 He is currently a staff member in the Faculty of Humanities and Social Sciences (School of Humanities — Education) at Bond University on the Gold Coast.

 Troy Meston is a graduate of the Faculty of Education at QUT and currently Director of Blackbase in Brisbane.
 He is actively involved in the promotion of Indigenous traditional games in schools and community groups.